Ten-user/luct-reporting/README.md

 # LUCT Reporting App (Sample Implementation)

-This repository is a **starter implementation** for the Web Application Development assignment (DIWA2110).
+This repository is a **starter implementation** for the Web Application Development.
 It includes a **React** frontend, an **Express / Node.js** backend, and a **MySQL** schema (for use with XAMPP).

 ## What is included